porcinus/Arma-3/mpmissions/README.md

 	- Restore previous loadout when respawn, add 25 rounds in primary weapon if empty.
 	- Jerrycan contain visible from inventory screen when have a jerrycan.

+- Other:
+	- Server will try to backup/restore player stats if player disconnected/crashed and reconnect.

 - What still need to be done: You tell me :P
 ```